6jarjar6/pkgi-nps-cleaner-fork/README.md

 # NoPayStation PKGi DB Cleaned
 ![Tux, the Linux mascot](https://i.imgur.com/gLanGeV.jpg)

-This repo will fetch data from [NoPayStation](https://nopaystation.com) and convert it to the format used by [PKGi](https://github.com/bucanero/pkgi-ps3)
+This repo will fetch data from [NoPayStation](https://nopaystation.com) and will clean the db to be used by [PKGi](https://github.com/bucanero/pkgi-ps3) more easily

 Forked from [kombajno678](https://gitlab.com/kombajno678/psn-db)